Battle of Taillebourg: The aftermath

 Louis continued to pursue the English troops, capturing many prisoners, until arriving upon the city of Saintes.
 After a short siege, the keys of the city were handed to Louis by the citizens.
-Henry tried one last time to prevent a complete takeover of his lands in Aquitaine and Gasgony by organizing the blockade of La Rochelle by sea.
+Henry tried one last time to prevent a complete takeover of his lands in Aquitaine and Gascony by organizing the blockade of La Rochelle by sea.
 However, the blockade failed along with the attempt to rebuild an army and build an alliance with other European monarchs.
 On January 1243, Henry sent a letter to Frederick II, Holy Roman Emperor, to whom he had made a request for an alliance earlier, announcing the end of his hopes for retaking his possessions in France.
 On 12 March, Henry was forced to ask Louis for a five-year truce.

 The truce was signed at Pons, on 1 August.
 A more lasting peace was concluded at Paris, on 4 December 1259, amidst the threat of a second Baron's war in England.
 The king of France restored Guyenne to Henry as a noble gesture and to seek for further peace so that he could go on a crusade.
 Though if he had chosen, he might have forced Henry to surrender Bordeaux and Guyenne, the last possessions of the English crown beyond the seas.

 The settlement of the feudal revolt was less advantageous for Hugh of Lusignan.
 His Poitevin castles were confiscated, rearmed, and sold by Alphonse of Poitiers.
 His daughter Isabel of Lusignan was married to his enemy Geoffrey of Rancon, lord of Gençay, in 1250, who rebuilt his castle with the dowry.

 Works of art

 The battle is the subject of an anonymous trouvère song, Molt lieement dirai mon serventois (RS 1835); it was written in support of Louis and his allies and mentions several historical figures by name.

-Eugène Delacroix represented the battle in his tableau The Battle of Taillebourg won by Saint Louis, which was presented to the ‘Salon’ in 1837.
+Eugène Delacroix represented the battle in his tableau The Battle of Taillebourg won by Saint Louis, which was presented to the 'Salon' in 1837.
 In it he depicted all the spirit and ardour of the charge of the French knights.